To Sell Ebooks Online You Need To Attract More Web Traffic

 Free Book Promotion Sites

-There are thousands of these sites that make money from Amazon Associates affiliate income.
+Hundreds of these sites make money from Amazon Associates’ affiliate income.

-In other words, if someone buys your book from their site or even downloads a free copy, the site owner gets a small commission or benefit from an Amazon cookie.
+In other words, if someone buys your book from their site or downloads a free copy, the site owner can earn a small commission or benefit from an Amazon cookie.

 This cookie will attract a commission for the book promoter if someone buys something else from Amazon within 24 hours.